dusty/roamtheblog/README.txt

      on the New link to create a Page or Post, there are links to instructions on how to use the Textile markup language.

-  Q. How can I change the blue font color on the default template?
-  A. Find the color you like.
-It needs to be in a format that CSS
-     understands.
-Go to the Settings panel and change the primary_color value to the new color you want.

   Q. How can I add a picture or video to my page or blog post?
   A. Roamtheblog is as simple as it can be and does not manage media.
 I
      recommend using a site that specializes in that, such as SmugMug, Flickr,